cursey/mhrise-scripts/README.md

 * `weapon_stay_big.lua` - Stops weapons from shrinking when sheathed or on your back.
 [Nexus Mods Link](https://www.nexusmods.com/monsterhunterrise/mods/39)
 * `monster_has_hp_bar.lua` - Adds a health bar to the top of your screen for the nearest large monster.
 [Nexus Mods Link](https://www.nexusmods.com/monsterhunterrise/mods/43)

+## Installation
+Most scripts can be installed by just dropping them into your REFramework `/autorun` directory.